You were all about on the bare ground

-I think he also wanted to get as far away
+I think he also wanted to get away as fast as he could

-Since then, I’ve been thinking of a name for the song
+I’ve been thinking of a name for that song

-I’d never heard it before, but I recalled wanting
+I’d never heard it before, but I knew I wanted

 birdsong in the backyard while I was writing,

-and if I paid attention only half the time,
+and if I’d paid attention only half the time,

 would I not also be like the cat, unwilling